Zevrov/holberton-system_engineering-devops-1/0x0F-load_balancer/README.md

-This project cointians load balancer examples
+This project cointians load balancer examples for the servers